services

 Print Canvas

-Canvas composition and coatings have significant impact on the appearance and longevity of prints.
-At ArtSource we prefer 100% cotton for its maximum longevity, but for excellent, predictable color results we're also starting to favor some blends with fine weave, smooth high-white point matt coating and durability benchmarks.
+Canvas composition and coatings can have significant impact on the appearance and longevity of the final image.
+At ArtSource we prefer 100% cotton for its maximum longevity, but for excellent, predictable color results at lesser cost we also favor blends with fine weave, smooth high-white point matt coating and durability benchmarks.

 Don’t hesitate to request unusual materials to achieve a distinctive look for your work.
-ArtSource recommends using only the finest 100% Rag Watercolor Papers with smooth or mild texture in brilliant white or natural white.
+But for much Giclee work ArtSource recommends using only the finest 100% Rag Watercolor Papers with smooth or mild texture in brilliant white or natural white.

 Coatings